-Violations Points Description/Rationale: The division prioritizes applicants that do not have a documented violation of labor and employment laws within the last three years in North Carolina.
-The division will require subgrantees to follow all applicable state and federal labor and employment laws and regulations and align with associated BEAD NOFO guidelines.
-The division will make compliance with applicable labor and employment laws part of the binding legal commitment with the subgrantee.
-The division will incentivize applicants by offering points to those that commit to one or more of the optional labor practices described in the Initial Proposal.
-New applicants will only be assessed on forward-looking commitments.
+Zero Violations within last three years 8 Resolved Violations within last three years 4 Active Violations within last three years Zero Points division will make compliance with applicable labor and employment laws part of the binding legal commitment with the subgrantee.
+The division will incentive applicants by offering points to those that commit to one or more of the optional labor practices described in the Initial Proposal.